Magenta-Duck/SockCam/doc/specification-001-mvp.md

 4.4.
 If there was a problem opening or maintaining the connection, show *Connection Error*.

 4.5.
 Start listening for messages from the server.

+4.6.
+Ensure application has permissions for using the network.

 ### 5. Application Close